-- a fully complying replacement area has been identified by a designer and a diagram identifying the location of that area is certified by the designer and recorded and indexed in the land records for the municipality in which the residence is located; and - ii. no other action for which a permit is required under this Subchapter is taken or caused to be taken on or after July 1, 2007; and - iii. if the residence has been issued a permit under this Subchapter, it shall continue to comply with that permit until the permit is amended. - (8) primitive camps on their own individual lots with no interior plumbing consisting of more than a sink with water that are used for no more than three (3) consecutive weeks per year and no more than a total of sixty (60) days per year. - (9) the use of a single family residence on its own individual lot, and its associated potable water supply and wastewater system, as a family day care home, as defined in 33 V.S.A. section 4902(3), provided that: - (A) the residence, and its associated potable water supply and wastewater system, has been permitted under this Subchapter or is exempt from the permitting requirements of this Subchapter; and - (B) there has been no other change to the residence, lot, potable water supply or wastewater system that would otherwise require a permit under this Subchapter. - (10) the use of a single family residence on its own individual lot, and its associated potable water supply and wastewater system, for both residential and commercial purposes provided that: - (A) the commercial purposes do not entail the substantial presence of non-residential employees or regular visits by the public; - (B) the residence, and its associated potable water supply and wastewater system, has been permitted under this Subchapter or is exempt from the permitting requirements of this Subchapter; and - (C) there has been no other change to the residence, lot, potable water supply or wastewater system that would otherwise require a permit under this Subchapter. - (11) the use of an existing single family residence on its own lot, and its associated potable water supply and wastewater system, for both residential and commercial purposes where the commercial purposes entail the substantial presence of non-residential employees or regular visits from the public provided that:
+- Note 3: In accordance with statute, permits issued by municipalities remain in effect even though the local ordinance or by-law has been superseded unless the permit has expired or has been amended under these Rules. - Note 4: If a municipality required the construction of a temporary structure when issuing a municipal permit under a valid ordinance or by-law, a person may replace the temporary structure and construct the permanent building or structure that was actually permitted.
+So, for example, if a municipality issued a permit for a three bedroom house but required the construction of a storage shed instead of the house, the house may be finally constructed without requiring a permit under these Rules, so long as the municipal permit remains valid. - (4) primitive camps on their own individual lots with no interior plumbing consisting of no more than a sink with water that are used for no more than three (3) consecutive weeks per year and no more than a total of sixty (60) days per year. - (5) a primitive camp, that meets the criteria of subdivision (a)(4) of this section, except that it may be located on the same lot as only one single family residence. - Note 1: the residence, and its associated potable water supply and wastewater system are only exempt if some other exemption in this section applies. - (6) the use of a single family residence on its own individual lot, and its associated potable water supply and wastewater system, as a family day care home, as defined in 33 V.S.A. section 4902(3), provided that: - (A) the residence, and its associated potable water supply and wastewater system, has been permitted under this Subchapter or is exempt from the permitting requirements of this Subchapter; and - (B) there has been no other change to the residence, lot, potable water supply or wastewater system that would otherwise require a permit under this Subchapter. - (7) the use of a single family residence on its own individual lot, and its associated potable water supply and wastewater system, for both residential and commercial purposes provided that: - (A) the commercial purposes do not entail the substantial presence of non-residential employees or regular visits by the public; - (B) the residence, and its associated potable water supply and wastewater system, has been permitted under this Subchapter or is exempt from the permitting requirements of this Subchapter; and